f1redf0x/exvirion-web/content/posts/Bernaysian_Stamps.md

 # The Bernaysian Stamp:

-At one point, the lead nerd of one particularly frustrating project said the following phrase to me:
+At one point, Keenan, the lead nerd of one particularly frustrating project said the following phrase to me:

 ```
 "You know what.
 Screw it.
 I'm not going to build the plane while I fly it anymore!".